bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 1. The code base MUST document how to find one or more corresponding directories for at least one namespace.
 Such a namespace then becomes a base namespace.
-   The specific approach of the documentation is left to the developer.
+   The specific manner of this documentation is left to the developer.
 Valid examples are narrative text, meta-files, PHP source code, project-specific conventions, or some other approach.